eric114610/The-design-and-optimizatoin-of-an-adaptive-traffic-signal-control-based-on-Deep-Q-learning/README.md

 ## NXP develop
 Platform :
-i.Mx RT1060 EVKB
+- i.Mx RT1060 EVKB

 Software :
-MCUXpresso IDE v24.9.25
+- MCUXpresso IDE v24.9.25
-Gui-Guider-1.8.0-GA
+- Gui-Guider-1.8.0-GA
-SDK 2.16.0
+- SDK 2.16.0
-Tera Term
+- Tera Term

 We used the Gui Guider tool to create a simple traffic light control panel and a demonstration icon for the traffic light.
 Communication between the board and our computer is established via a serial port.
-By utilizing the Python library pyserial, we can control the parameters of our Traffic Light Control System through the LED panel on the board and display the corresponding traffic light indications.
+By utilizing the Python library ```pyserial```, we can control the parameters of our Traffic Light Control System through the LED panel on the board and display the corresponding traffic light indications.

 Traffic light :
-Red, Yellow, Green, Blue (Green for left turn) Controls :
+- Red, Yellow, Green, Blue (Green for left turn)

+Controls :
-Simulation : Start, End
+- Simulation : Start, End
-Parameters : Lane(int : 2,3,4), LeftTurn(bool), Motorcycle(bool)
+- Parameters : Lane(int : 2,3,4), LeftTurn(bool), Motorcycle(bool)

 ## Example Video
 fixed.mp4 - fixed traffic light SUMO simulation